adotbek/adotbek/README.md

 💻 Currently working on:
-🎯 <b>HomeHunter</b> – A Backend for Website that helps people to rent homes .
+🎯 <b>HomeHunter</b> – A Backend for Website that helps people to rent homes 🚀 Currently working on [AutoLedger](https://github.com/your-repo-link) — an accounting & finance management system designed to simplify bookkeeping.
+👨‍💻 Currently working on *AutoLedger*, a collaborative project with my team to build a modern solution for automated accounting and financial tracking.
+⚡ Currently contributing to AutoLedger — developing APIs and core features for an automated ledger & financial tracking system.
+.

 📌 Tech stack: